 There is a large round band called a “storm collar” on chimney chase covers where the chimney liner venting comes up and is capped off with a “termination cap.”
-The storm collar sheds water from the pipe and directs it to the top of the cap.
+The storm collar sheds water from the pipe and directs it to the top of the chimney chase cover and off the sides.
 The wrapped or folded edge on the chase top is also important; it forms a waterproof seal and allows the water to drain from the chase top onto the roof.

 If there is rust or any other type of damage on your chimney chase cover or if you are unsure about the condition of your chimney topper, contact us today.
 Our professional chimney technicians will inspect your venting system and, as needed, properly fit a replacement chimney chase cover.